ceribbo/OS-Project/README.md

 # OS-Project

-Simple poject of a client-server multithread showcase for Operative Sistems
+Simple poject of a client-server multithread showcase for Operative Systems.
+Feel free to contact me at giacomoceribelli@gmail.com!

+Download the repo and run terminal:

+    make run
+to start the server, then on another terminal:

+    ./client
+Have Fun!